 Revival Of The iPod

 Okay not really the physical iPod but music is to still play a huge part of Apple.
-Despite their efforts focusing on the iPhone with the purchase of Shazam, we have to hope they have big plans for the future.
+Despite their efforts focusing on the iPhone with the Apple Purchase of Shazam, we have to hope they have big plans for the future.